brendan-ch/interchange-issues/README.md

 Bug and feature request tracking for [Interchange](https://apps.apple.com/us/app/interchange-college-commute/id6739968742), an app for your college commute.

-## Filing an issue
+## Filing a bug report or feature request
-Navigate to the "Issues" tab, click "New issue", and follow the prompts.
+Thank you for contributing to Interchange!
+[File a new issue here](https://github.com/brendan-ch/interchange-issues/issues/new/choose).
+Please choose one of the provided templates, and provide the requested information.

 ## Questions
 For other questions about the app, email me at `me [at] bchen.dev`.